Nirav0702/Nirav0702/README.md

 - 👋 Hi, I’m @Nirav0702
-- 👀 I’m interested in ML, DL and Copmuter Vision
+- 👀 I’m interested in ML, DL and Web Development
-- 🌱 I’m currently learning DL
+- 🌱 I’m currently learning Web Development
-- 💞️ I’m looking to collaborate on
+- 💞️ I’m looking to collaborate on projects based any of the above intrests
 - 📫 How to reach me parmarnirav600@gmail.com

 <!---